zinka/arraytool/sources/basics.txt

         \\
         \mathbf{F} &= \frac{\epsilon}{4\pi}\int_\mathrm{volume}\mathbf{J}_m\frac{e^{-jk_0|\mathbf{r-r^\prime}|}}{|\mathbf{r-r^\prime}|}dv^\prime.

-And of course, the relation between vector potentials and electric and magnetic fields are given as
+And of course, from the definitions, electric and magnetic fields can be written in terms of the vector potentials as

 .. math::